Sammaye/MongoYii/readme.md

 <a name="migrations"></a>
 ## Database migrations

-Even though mongodb is schemaless, you sometimes may need to modify your records.
+Even though MongoDB is schemaless, you sometimes may need to modify your records.
 To do so, you may use the `yiic mongomigrate` command.
 It works exactly like `yiic migrate`.
 For detailed usage, please refer to the [yii docs](http://www.yiiframework.com/doc/guide/1.1/en/database.migration).

 To enable the command in your application, add a `commandMap` entry in your config file: